 With its turquoise lakes and snowy peaks, Banff National Park is a place of unparalleled beauty and adventure.

 Calgary comes together and transforms during the annual 10-day festival, the Calgary Stampede.
 This one of a kind celebration embraces western heritage and indigenous culture along with concerts and culinary innovations.

 With 800 km of trails and dozens of golf courses, Calgarians have no shortage of ways to stay active.
 Canada Olympic Park, which hosted the 1988 Winter Games, offers year-round activities like skating, mountain biking and skiing.

 The city enjoys more days of sunshine than any other major Canadian city and experiences mild, dry weather for most of the year.

 Calgary’s diverse food scene is ranked among the best in Canada.
 It’s also the home of over 40 craft breweries thanks to high quality barley, wheat and pure glacial water.

 Alberta’s small towns and medium-sized cities also have a lot to offer.
 Safe, clean and affordable, these areas are connected to nature and some of Alberta’s biggest industries such as energy and clean tech, petrochemicals and agriculture.

 No matter where you end up in Alberta, you’ll enjoy rural hospitality and a community mindset.
-Albertans hold the 2nd highest national volunteer rate at 55 per cent after all.
+Albertans hold the second highest national volunteer rate at 55 per cent, after all.